Five Steps to Winning Your PEB Case

 One area that most service members being processed through the PEB system fail to understand is the significance of non-medical evidence in deciding your case.
 You see, a service member can have a number of health problems that afflict them on a daily basis without being unfit to perform their duties.
 If you believe that simply being ill or injured will earn you a disability retirement or severance pay, then you will be very disappointed in the outcome of your case.

 In the PEB system, that medical problem must also render you Unfit to perform your duties if you are to be offered disability severance pay or disability retirement.
 On the other hand, for those who wish to be found Fit, you must show that your injuries do not prevent you from performing your duties.
 However, no one really spends much time teaching participants in the PEB process on how to generate accurate input from their parent command to support their cases.
 That is part of what I will do for you.

 Many Commanding Officers are under the impression that they will be punishing you by describing how much time you miss from the workplace due to your injuries.
 Actually, quite the opposite is true.
 If your command describes you as being able to perform your duties, you will be found FIT even though you may not be able to tie your own shoelaces.
 Having solid non-medical evidence describing in a clear and convincing manner how your injuries affect you in the workplace can make or break your case.
 Working as a team, we will build this evidence together.

 It is up to you to seek out the best advice and representation that you can to achieve your goals in the PEB arena.
 It will require some additional effort on days that you may feel as though you cannot even stand up, but it will be worth it in the end.
 After all, it is your future- make it a good one.

 If you would like my help with your case, please feel free to contact me.
-In addition, please feel free to forward this web site link on to anyone whom you feel might benefit from it.
+In addition, please feel free to forward this website link to anyone whom you feel might benefit from it.
 In closing, let me offer my best wishes for your continued success and profound thanks for your service to our country.